Fred Eychaner: Philanthropy

 Eychaner commissioned architect Tadao Ando to design his house in Chicago, which was completed in 1997, and the Wrightwood 659 gallery next door, which officially opened in 2018.

+He has served on various committees at the Metropolitan Museum of Art, the Art Institute of Chicago, and is an established donor at the Rubin Museum of Himalayan Art.

 Political activities

 He has been a top Democratic donor for several cycles and in the 2012 election cycle was the top donor to Democratic super PACs, giving more than $14 million.

+As of August 2026, Eychaner spent $17.2 million in support of Democratic candidates in the 2026 United States elections.

 Boards

 He serves on the board of the Joffrey Ballet, and of the Art Institute of Chicago.
 He is also a trustee of the Asian Art Museum in San Francisco.

 In September 2010, President Barack Obama appointed Eychaner a general trustee to the board of trustees of the John F. Kennedy Center for the Performing Arts.

 Honors

 Eychaner was awarded the 2021 National Medal of Arts.
+In 2026, the Chicago History Museum selected him for the Daniel H. Burnham Making History Award for Distinction in Visionary Leadership.